oglj/gis_scripts/README.md

-# qgis_scripts
+# gis_scripts
-A collection of Python scripts for performing odd tasks in Quantum GIS
+A collection of Python scripts for performing odd GIS tasks